rusili/AC-Android/lessons/week-1-review/README.md

-- title: Week 1 Review
+# Week 1 Review
-- tags: java if else switch while enums for
+- tags: java, if, else, switch, while, for

-#Objectives
+## Objectives

 * Reading input from command line
 * Solve If Else Problems